dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2328: Equity fosters access to resources and opportunities.
+### T2328: We should work towards a more equitable society rather than attributing success to luck.

 |Support|
 |---|